geelen/mcp-discovery/README.md

 ### Development Workflow

 1. Make changes to source files
-2. Test with `bun run mcp-discovery`
+2. Test with `bun src/mcp-discovery.ts`
 3. Commit changes with descriptive messages
 4. All progress messages go to stderr, JSON output to stdout